HologramEducation/hologram-tinygsm-examples/adafruit-io/README.md

 Install TinyGSM and PubSubClient Arduino libraries from "Manage Libraries" in the Arduino IDE

+It is very important you have PubSubClient version 2.6.0 or higher, otherwise the payload won't get parsed correctly.

 ## Adafruit IO Set Up

 1. Create an account at adafruit.io